Jarn/jarn.viewdoc/README.txt

 Preview Python package documentation
 ------------------------------------

-**viewdoc** is a package documentation viewer.
-It converts reST-formatted files to HTML and displays them in a browser window.
+**viewdoc** is a Python package documentation viewer.
+It converts reST-formatted text to HTML and displays it in a browser window.
 It is typically used to check a package's long description before uploading it to PyPI.